Paleontological Resources of the USGS in Denver

 Fossil Collection Database Progress

-- Mesozoic mollusks Western Interior, Cobban: 14,000 localities done
+- Mesozoic mollusks Western Interior, Cobban collection: 14,000 localities done

-- Mesozoic ammonites Gulfian Series, Conlin: 4,000 localities done
+- Mesozoic ammonites Gulfian Series, Conlin collection: 4,000 localities done

 - Paleozoic forams, Meyers collections, 400 records done